Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Constant mean curvature surfaces in Riemannian manifolds with scalar curvature bounds

 The preceding rigidity results identify Euclidean space as the model geometry in the case of nonnegative scalar curvature.
 An analogous rigidity statement holds when hyperbolic space serves as the reference geometry under the scalar curvature bound $\mathrm{Sc} \ge 2\Lambda$ with $\Lambda < 0$.
 In that setting, the Brown-York mass rigidity theorem of Shi-Tam (see Theorem \ref{rigidityBYhyper} in Appendix) implies that equality in the corresponding boundary inequality forces the region to be isometric to a domain in hyperbolic space.

 Using this rigidity input, results analogous to Theorem~\ref{cmcsun} were obtained in \cite[Theorem~3, Theorem~2]{shi2019uniqueness,sun2017rigidity}.
 Similarly, one obtains a hyperbolic analogue of Theorem~\ref{rigiCMCext} under an appropriate extrinsic curvature sign condition. \begin{theorem} Let $(M,g)$ be a $3$-dimensional Riemannian manifold with scalar curvature $\mathrm{Sc}^M \geq 2 \Lambda $ for a constant $\Lambda \leq 0$.
-Let $\Sigma \subset M$ be a closed surface of constant mean curvature $H\geq0$, satisfying either \begin{enumerate} \item[(i)] The second variation of area satisfies \item[(ii)]$\Sigma$ is topologically a sphere and is variationally stable. \end{enumerate} Then
+Let $\Sigma \subset M$ be a closed, connected surface of constant mean curvature $H\geq0$ with respect to a unit normal $\nu$, satisfying either \begin{enumerate} \item[(i)] The second variation of area satisfies \item[(ii)]$\Sigma$ is topologically a sphere and is variationally stable. \end{enumerate} Then